larsks/direwolf-docs/user-guide.md

 4. Click the "Add" button.
 5. From the "Choose Interface Type" list, pick "Networked AGWPE" and click "Add" button.
 6. Take all the default values and click on "OK" button.
 7. You should now be back to the "Interface Control" dialog box.
 Select the device mentioning "Networked AGWPE" and click the "Start" button.
 The device status should now be "UP."
 8. Click the "Close" button.
 9. Watch all the stations appear on the map.

 You might notice that the "Configure AGWPE" option for "Digipeat?" is grayed out.
 This is because the protocol does not have the ability to set the "has been repeated" bits in the "via" fields of the AX.25 protocol.
 You can overcome this restriction by using the KISS TNC interface.

-## 5.8  Kiss TNC emulation – serial port
+## Kiss TNC emulation – serial port

 Dire Wolf can act like a packet radio TNC speaking the KISS protocol over a pseudo terminal.

-Page 25

 What is a pseudo terminal?
 Dire Wolf acts like a traditional TNC speaking the KISS protocol over a serial port.
 Some packet applications want to talk to a TNC over a serial port.
 One possible approach would be to have Dire Wolf talk to one serial port and the application would talk to another serial port.
 The two serial port connectors would be attached to each other with a "null modem" (cross over) cable so that data going out of one would go into the other.

 A pseudo terminal is like a pair of real serial ports connected to each other with a cable.
 Except there are no serial ports and no cable.
 Instead there is just a pair of virtual devices.
 Applications can use them exactly like they would use a serial port.

 In this case, Dire Wolf creates a pseudo terminal and talks to one end.
 The other is available for use by an application such as Xastir or kissattach.
 The visible end will have a device name like /dev/pts/99.

 The annoying thing is that you can't specify the name you want.
 One time you might get /dev/pts/1 and other time it might be /dev/pts/5, depending on what happens to be available.
 This is inconvenient if you need to store the serial port name (pseudo terminal in this case) in the application configuration.
 It's also annoying if you want a single script to start up Dire Wolf and associated applications that use the serial KISS interface.

 Dire Wolf creates a symlink, /tmp/kisstnc, when the pseudo terminal is created.
 Xastir will correctly handle a symbolic link to the actual device name so you can put /tmp/kisstnc in the configuration.

-  Avoid using the "-p" pseudo terminal option if possible.
-Each time it might use a different

-device number making it difficult for automatic connection by other applications.
+Avoid using the "-p" pseudo terminal option if possible.
+Each time it might use a different device number making it difficult for automatic connection by other applications.
 It has been problematic in other ways.
 Use the AGW or KISS network interface if your application supports it.

-### 5.8.1  Xastir
+### Xastir

 1. Run "direwolf -p" from a bash shell window.
 2. Run Xastir from another window.